 No pictures are posted on Golf Rose Facebook page or website.
 As far as we know, there are no pictures posted on any City Facebook pages.

 How do we resolve the issues of Cook County’s animal control system?
-Please speak out 10808265_10203498734689201_1875989022_nstrongly to your local elected officials about this issue.
+Please speak out strongly to your local elected officials about this issue.
 They are our pets, and we deserve the right to know where they are being housed.
 Simple changes like posting “found” dogs pictures on social media/website or posting the list of stray holding facilities website can make a huge difference.